 He built the Heber Chapel, a simple stone schoolroom dedicated in 1828 to the memory of the much-travelled Rt Rev Reginald Heber (1783-1826), who was Bishop of Calcutta at the time when the whole of Australia was one of its archdeaconries.

 Known as the “galloping parson”, Thomas Hassall farmed sheep and acted as magistrate while serving a huge parish:

 The later church, a simple Gothic building with a spire, was designed by John Verge (1782-1861), the English-born architect who is best-known for a series of fine villas in the Sydney suburbs, and was at least partly responsible for Elizabeth Bay House (1835-9).

-It was completed in 1842.
+Building began in 1840 and was completed in 1842.
 In the churchyard is the grave of Edward Wise, aged 21, who was struck by lightning while building the steeple.

 1827 – Rev. Thomas Hassall appointed minister of the district of Cowpastures.